deadlydog/deadlydog.github.io/_pages/Kudos.md

 ## Donations and thank you emails from the community

+### 2024-11-15

+$2.00 USD from Adrian Muscat for my [PowerShell tiPS module](https://github.com/deadlydog/PowerShell.tiPS).

 ### 2024-10-24

-Email from Valentin for [Path Length Checker app](https://github.com/deadlydog/PathLengthChecker).
+Email from Valentin for my [Path Length Checker app](https://github.com/deadlydog/PathLengthChecker).

 > Hi,
 >